Buying Pontiac Vibe: pros and cons, common problems

 The Vibe is mechanically similar to the Toyota Matrix; it rides on the Toyota Corolla platform and is powered by a Toyota engine.
 The Vibe is available as front- or all-wheel drive.

-The Vibe's tall roof line and upright driver's seat offer good headroom for tall drivers and excellent visibility.
+The Vibe's tall roof line and upright driver's seat offer good headroom for tall drivers and excellent front visibility.
 The rear seat folds flat for extra cargo space.
 The front passenger seatback folds forward for extra long items.
 In the 2003-2008 Vibe, the liftgate glass opens separately.
 All in all, it's a rare practical, fuel efficient vehicle that is also happened to be the most reliable car in the GM's lineup.
+The 1.8L engine is a better choice in our view.
 For 2009 the Vibe has been redesigned, but discontinued after the 2010 model year.
-What are the problems that the owners report?
+What are the pros and cons and problems that owners report?

 Oil leaks from the valve cover gasket are common.
 Replacing the valve cover gasket is not too expensive.
 Another common source of the oil leaks is the timing belt tensioner located in the drive belt area, at the back of the engine.
 Watch these videos